What is your mission statement?

 Nicky and Helen met in 1989 when they were both working for LIFT (the London International Festival of Theatre).
 They continued to work together on projects such as the free Arts and Events programme at Canary Wharf and then the Salisbury Festival.
 They set up Artichoke with the aim of bringing The Sultan’s Elephant to London.
 The company continues with the aim of putting on extraordinary arts events in public places.
-Since 2005 Artichoke has grown to incorporate a team of eight core staff members.
+Since 2005 Artichoke has grown to incorporate a team of eleven core staff members.
 You can find out more about each individual here.

 Did you train in arts management or a related subject?

 After gaining a degree at Oxford University, Helen took a Diploma in Arts Administration at City University.
 Nicky studied English at the University of East Anglia.